Sustainability in the Curriculum

 Being an educational institution, we guide our students, and communities through teaching academically and professionally accredited courses at a higher education level.
 This provides the opportunity to integrate ideas, concepts and behaviours into the curriculum providing learning opportunities for students to become aware of and understand the development that needs to occur to be a sustainable member of society and the skills needed in the workplace and as a global citizen.

-ESD is a key area of our Group Sustainability Strategy whereby we aim for our education and student experience, research, enterprise and innovation to support the drive towards sustainable and ‘clean’ socio-economic growth.
-Specifically, to –
+ESD is a key area of our Group Sustainable Development Strategy whereby we aim for our education and student experience, research, enterprise and innovation to support the drive towards sustainable and ‘clean’ socio-economic growth.
+Specifically,

-Being able to deliver upon this statement is the purpose of the ESD steering group which consists of the Deputy Vice Chancellor Curriculum, the CEO of the Students Union the Head of Sustainability, student representation as available, Academic Development Specialists and Acedemic staff, and people working on extra-curricular activities.
-Our active ESD Network is made up of teaching staff from around the group.
-The multi-functional groups are able to share case studies, wider learning on ESD and opportunities for training and events are shared.
+Being able to deliver upon this statement is the purpose of the ESD steering group which consists of the Deputy Vice Chancellor Curriculum, the CEO of the Students' Union, the Head of Sustainability, student representation as available, Academic Development Specialists and Academic Development staff, and people working on extra-curricular activities.

 Our decarbonisation work is also paving the way for students on the Renewable Energy Management MSc course to apply learning to a real-life case study, using our decarbonisation works as a living lab example, see the case study for information.